 Here’s an interesting contrast.
-Hearts had signed 17 players in 2017, and yet even new boss Craig Levein admitted there were holes to be filled in the Tynecastle squad.
+Hearts have signed 16 players in 2017, and yet even new boss Craig Levein admits there are holes to be filled in the Tynecastle squad.

 The scattergun approach to recruitment, which saw Ian Cathro sign players to fit a 3-4-3 system, only for the head coach to be binned before a league game was played, means the new/old boss has inherited an imbalanced group.

 The first-team particularly lacks cover in two respects: a winger who actually stays out wide (and who doesn’t want to sign for Rangers), and a midfielder capable of controlling the game from the centre of the park.

 It was therefore a surprise to discover that Levein’s first signing of his second spell as Hearts boss was Raith Rovers midfielder Ross Callachan.
 While he is a centre-midfielder, he’s not the type who’s going to get his foot on the ball and dictate the tempo of the game.
 He’s more of a battler.
 Also, he comes to Gorgie straight from League One, having been part of the hapless Rovers’ side who dropped out of the Championship at the end of last season.